yisakberhanu/Persona.ai/privacy_policy.md

 If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us at:

 yisberh123@gmail.com
-(Please replace this with your actual email address before publishing)

 Last Updated: June 12, 2025